alecjacobson/computer-graphics-bounding-volume-hierarchy/README.md

 given ray.
 In this way, many search paths are quickly aborted.

-On the other hand, using this style of depth-first search for closest point queries can a disaster.
+On the other hand, using this style of depth-first search for closest point queries can be a disaster.
 Every box has _some_ closest point to our query.
 A naive depth-first search could end up searching over every box before finding the one with the smallest query.